BradHillier/TaskMaster/README.md

 git clone https://github.com/BradHillier/TaskMaster
 ```

-Once the repo has been cloned, use `cd taskmaster` to enter the newly created taskmaster directory.
+Once the repo has been cloned, use `cd TaskMaster` to enter the newly created taskmaster directory.
 From here, the entirety of the required setup can be handled by running

 ```bash
 source setup.sh